CES 22 in pictures: Despite COVID, the cool tech showed up

 Sony Playstation VR2

-Sony also provided some specification details, which suggest that the Playstation VR 2 will be relatively affordable–if you can find a PS5 console to drive it.
+Sony also provided some specification details that suggest that the Playstation VR2 will be relatively affordable–if you can find a PS5 console to drive it.

 TCL’s AR glasses

 I got to try on a pair of TCL’s prototype AR glasses, which put the equivalent of a smartwatch in your field of view using full color dual waveguides.
-It’s based on Qualcomm’s Snapdragon 4100 chipset used in smartwatches, and is designed to be worn all day before recharging.
+It’s based on Qualcomm’s Snapdragon 4100 chipset that’s used in smartwatches, and is designed to be worn all day before recharging.
 It’s just a prototype, and the software and industrial design need work, but this definitely feels like the future.

 Next generation display technology was everywhere at CES (except in LG’s booth, where the expected TVs were replaced by QR codes because the company pulled out of the show.)